avatar-kaleb/kalebmckelvey-site/blog/why-i-choose-to-spend-hours-reading-fantasy-books-in-my-life.md

 ## I Finishing Oathbringer - Finally!

-This weekend, I finally finished the third book of the Stormlight Archives, Oathbringer.
-It was a whopping **1,248 pages, chocked full of 450,000 words!!**.
+This weekend, I finally finished the third book of the Stormlight Archive, \_Oathbringer\_.
+It was a whopping **1,248 pages, full of 450,000 words!!**

-### How long does it take to read this thing?
+### Waittttt How long does it take to read Something Like That?

 If you are an average speed adult reader, you can digest around ~250 words a minute.
-That means it would take 1,800 minutes, or **30 hours of reading time** to finish reading this bad boy.
+That means it would take 1,800 minutes, or **30 hours of reading time** to finish reading one of these bad boys.

 I didn't quite time myself or even know my reading speed, but can safely say it took me over 2.5 weeks of putting other things off to finish it up.

+The good news?
 WORTH IT!

 ## Why I Love Fantasy Books

-Let's take a few minutes to think on what makes fictional books in imaginative worlds so amazing.
+Let's take a few minutes to think on what makes imaginative worlds so amazing.

-### Creating a new Universe
+### 1. Authors Create a new Universe

-Not only does Brandon Sanderson have to write a story throughout 10 different books (This was 3 of 10 for the Stormlight Archives) for the world of Roshar, but his fantasy works expand even further.
-He's created a universe of different worlds in a universe called the Cosmere.
+Not only does Brandon Sanderson have to write a story throughout 10 different books (This was book 3 of 10 for the Stormlight Archive) for the world of Roshar, but his fantasy works expand even further.
+He's created a universe of different worlds in one universe called the Cosmere.
 Each series has different characters, with one who appears in all of books so far called Hoid.

-_Interested in seeing the world, check out the [fandom wiki](https://stormlightarchive.fandom.com/wiki/Cosmere)._
+_Interested in seeing the world?
+Check out the [fandom wiki](https://stormlightarchive.fandom.com/wiki/Cosmere)._

-Just on Roshar, there are 13 Nations/Regions.
-There are new politics, leaders, and characters intertwined in a world that introduced new concepts of magic, Fabrials, Stormlight, High Storms, Everstorms, Spren, and Shadesmar.
-Parshmen and Voidbringers, Shardplate and Shardblades demonstrate power of few, and light eyes versus dark eyes in the Alethi nation create social hierachy with nahns giving society ranking in each.
+On the world of Roshar, there are 13 Nations/Regions.
+It has its own politics, leaders, and characters intertwined in a world that introduced new concepts of magic, fabrials, stormlight, high storms, everstorms, and spren.
+It has new terms like Parshmen and Voidbringers.
+The series demonstrates power through material items such as Shardplate and Shardblades demonstrate, and social hierarchy in not only light eyes versus dark eyes in the Alethi nation, but even nahns that give additional rank within those hierarchies.

-These nations are connected into a spider web of story lines that connects a reader into the emotions, thoughts, and battles as bits and pieces continuously build characters into people we imagine.
-Character development from flashbacks to present actions all create a different world for each person reading along thanks to the wonderful visual aids authors (especially Brandon Sanderson) give us through words.
+All 13 nations are connected into a spider web of story lines that connects a reader into the emotions, thoughts, and battles through bits and pieces that continuously build characters into people we imagine, envision, and agree or disagree with.
+Sanderson exhibits character development utilizing both flashbacks and present story lines that create a lallapolooza throughout the series.
+Each person reading along generates their own version of this wonderful creation described with descriptive visual aids.

 OK I know that was a lot...a lot of words for those who haven't read the book that mean nothing, but before clicking the x in your favorite browser - take a second to realize what this truly means.

-An author doesn't just specialize in the English (which is challenging enough!) to write professionally, but they must create a new world full of new terms, physics, gravity rules, people, and write in a way to explain for readers to understand it all.
+An author doesn't just specialize in the English (which is challenging enough!) to write professionally, but they must create a new world full of new terms, physics, gravity rules, people, and then write in a way to explain for readers to understand it all.
 Phew.

 In other words, the paragraph full of Stormlight Archive terms that non-readers see as gibberish gives proof in the skill required to write a book in this genre.

-### You Can Relate to Your Favorite Characters
+### 2. You Can Relate to Your Favorite Characters

 _Oathbringer_ at times could be a challenge to follow, because the story is told from over 20 perspectives throughout the book - most were small excerpts from the main character views - but still.

 Over 20...How could you not learn from a few?

-_**Dalinar**_
+**_Dalinar_**

 The honerable code following Shardbearer who treated all with respect, dignity, and integrity.
 The wise and battle-worn veteran leader that would lead the world from destruction as he united the nations against the income evils.